-As you’d expect, the exact requirements have been changing constantly since March 2020.
+As you’d expect, the exact requirements have constantly been changing since March 2020.

 It’s important that you familiarise yourself with not only your Visa requirements and eligibility for entering Singapore but the Singapore arrival card requirements, which include a health declaration for all foreign travellers entering Singapore.

-It is important to note that your Visa and SGAC are two separate documents and both are required for all members of your family.
+It is important to note that your Visa and SGAC are two separate documents, and both are required for all members of your family.